austin006/austin006.github.io/docs/project-portfolio/projects/pre-uni/nasa.md

 ## :material-notebook: Description

-I participated in NASA's [High School Aerospace Scholars](https://www.nasa.gov/learning-resources/high-school-aerospace-scholars/) program.
-It is a **STEM learning experience** to engage with NASA's missions.
+I participated in NASA's [High School Aerospace Scholars](https://www.nasa.gov/learning-resources/high-school-aerospace-scholars/) program, a **STEM learning experience** to engage with NASA's missions.
 I was able to interact with and learn from **NASA scientists, engineers, and astronauts**.
 I completed a five-month online learning experience and then a five-day virtual summer camp.
 Sadly, due to COVID-19, I was unable to attend a residential experience at NASA's Johnson Space Center.

 ***